FLCAC-admin/uslci-content/docs/submission_handbook/01-should-i-publish-in-the-uslci.md

 <a id="nomenclature"></a>
 ### Nomenclature

 Detailed guidance on process and flow nomenclature are provided in [Table 1.
 General Information Field Conventions](./field-conventions/general-info.md#general-information) of the [Metadata Guidance Tables](./02-how-to-publish-in-the-uslci.md#metadata-guidance-tables) and [Appendix D: ILCD Nomenclature Rules](./04-resources/04-App-D.md).

+Flows are categorized as either elementary or technosphere flows.
+Datasets from different databases with disparate categorization schemes can prevent connectivity, cause duplications and/or confusion among users, and result in a bulky database.

+Therefore, FLCAC has adopted the EPA Federal LCA Commons Elementary Flow List (FEDEFL) for elementary flow classification.
+Elementary flows are further classified into eight classes as described in the [FLCAC Guidelines Appendix D: Highlight 4](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/05-FEDEFL%20Guidelines%20-%20Appendix%20Fork.md).
+The classification of elementary flows employed by the FEDEFL allows for a systematic approach for managing elementary flows on the Federal LCA Commons.

+Technosphere flows and intermediate processes are further classified using the North American Industry Classification System (NAICS) 2 digit/4 digit classification scheme for categorizing intermediate processes and technosphere flows (see: https://www.census.gov/eos/www/naics/).
+Please ensure that your datasets are submitted using this format and reflect the latest NAICS updates, which occur roughly every three to four years.

+Additional guidance for using the EPA Elementary Flow list can be found on the [FEDEFL github repository wiki page](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/wiki) or the [FEDEFL guidance document](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=341199).
+Additional guidance on the ILCD nomenclature for technosphere and process nomenclature can be located in the [ILCD Nomenclature Rules Appendix](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/04-resources/04-App-D.md) of this Handbook or the [ILCD Handbook](https://eplca.jrc.ec.europa.eu/uploads/MANPROJ-PR-ILCD-Handbook-Nomenclature-and-other-conventions-first-edition-ISBN-fin-v1.0-E.pdf).

-A technosphere flow that is not being submitted as a dataset and is not already in the USLCI should be labeled a ‘CUTOFF’ or a reasonable proxy from the USLCI identified with a note in the ‘Input Flow, Description’ field regarding the flow origin (database and flow name).
+A technosphere flow that is not being submitted as a dataset and is not already in the USLCI or another repo of the FLCAC should be categorized in the _Technosphere Flows>CUTOFF Flows_ folder with the description 'CUTOFF' in the product flow description metadata.
+Otherwise, a reasonable proxy from the USLCI may be identified with a note in the _‘Input Flow, Description’_ field regarding the flow provenance (database origin and original flow name).
 Processes from other databases should not be submitted as datasets.

+### Data Quality Scheme

+Within openLCA, the only data quality scheme available by default is that of ecoinvent®.
+Publishing agencies may have developed their own scheme and still, some may not use a scheme at all.
+The FLCAC does not require a specific scheme be utilized; however, there is guidance in this document on how to utilize the EPA Data Quality Pedigree Matrix if it is elected.
+The USLCI uses the EPA Data Quality Pedigree Matrix (downloaded and imported into openLCA from the GreenDelta downloads page).

 <br><br>